10 Tips for Holding a Successful Family Meeting + Mistakes to Avoid

 Since kids’ attention spans can be limited, it’s good to keep meetings to about twenty to thirty minutes, if possible.

-Rules to govern successful meetings
+Ground rules to govern successful meetings

 The benefits of family meetings can only be realized if parents, in particular, uphold key rules and norms during the meetings.

-The overarching theme of a family meeting is to work together as a family.
+The overarching theme of a family meeting is to work together as a whole family.
 And getting children involved in solutions to problems and calendar planning creates a buy-in that leads to greater cooperation and teaches kids problem-solving skills.

 With that in mind, no solution or outcome of a family meeting should be punitive.
 Not only does punishment not change the tendency for a child to partake in the punished behavior, it also diminishes the primary goal of family meetings – to work as a team.